Difference Between Claritas and IMC

 - 43% of the candidates did the course because the course is affiliated with one of the top-notch institutes in the world – CFA institute.

 - 30% believed that Claritas® course would give them a boost in confidence in carrying out tasks in their present domain of work.

-- 27% wanted to do the course because they could understand the value of getting a global professional network handy as a value addition of the course.
+- 27% wanted to do the course because they could understand the value of getting a global professional network handy as the value addition of the course.

-- Moreover, you need to find your own reason why you want to pursue Claritas® course.
+- Moreover, you need to find your reason why you want to pursue a Claritas® course.
 But the above survey covers almost everything students should do the Claritas® course for.

 Why pursue IMC?

 - Students should pursue IMC because it is one of the top-rated investment courses in the world.
 And it is very much flexible for students who are working professionals as well.

 - The syllabus of IMC is very much precise.
 You don’t need to study any subject.
 There are only 2 units.
 Out of which there is a total of 17 topics.
 You can study at your own pace.
 The only thing is you need to sit for the exam within one year of the registration date.

 - You will see that IMC doesn’t only teach you about investment; it also covers management studies.
 Knowing about investment is not enough.
 You need to know how to manage things in a professional setting as well.
 So, IMC is a culmination of both the course, making it unique and attractive to its students.